jeffwilliams/basejump/README.md

 will move to line 40 and column 5.
 For convenience in the documentation we'll refer to a path with an optional line and column as an _offset-path_.
 The act of opening an offset-path in a new buffer, or if the path is already open moving the cursor to that buffer and positioning the cursor in it, will be referred to as _jumping_.

+# Supported Systems

+Currently only Linux amd64 is supported.
+Support for other architectures is in progress.

 # Default Keybindings